CHump7/data/README.md

 # _process(delta)
 ## runs multiple times per second,  every frame
 # delta
-## is the time it took Godot to complete the previous frame, when multiplying by delta you make it time depandant instead of frame dependant
+## is the time it took Godot to complete the previous frame, when multiplying by delta you make it time depandant instead of frame dependant... delta represents a fraction of a second, its value is typically very small (around 0.0167 at 60 frames per second)
 ```
 Ex.
 (3.0 * delta)